wultra/powerauth-server/docs/WebServices-Methods.md

     - `puk` - Recovery PUK with unique PUK used as secret for the recovery code.

-In case the PUK is invalid and there are still valid PUKs left to try, the error response contains the `currentRecoveryPukIndex` value in the SOAP fault detail.
+In case the PUK is invalid and there are still valid PUKs left to try, the error response contains the `currentRecoveryPukIndex` value in the fault detail.
 This value contains information about which PUK should the user re-write next.

 ### Method `getRecoveryConfig`